cssmiles-zz/traderdesktop/docs/doc2.md

 | `nextPlacementTime`      | Next trade placement time in milliseconds, `null` if all trades placed |
 | `nextExecutionTime`      | Next trade execution time in milliseconds, `null` if all trades executed |

-> At start when there are no orders

 ### To reset orders
 Clears orders stored in the server